alycet/devops-de-automation/README.md

 ```

 ### Initialize Terraform
 This step sets up your Terraform environment, initializes required plugins, and shows a preview of infrastructure changes.
-After review, the apply command provisions the defined AWS resources.
+After review, the apply command provisions the defined AWS resources located in the `terraform/` directory.
 ```bash
 cd terraform
 terraform init